jowparks/sequence-alignment-app/README.md

 - Create partial alignment matching/scores rather than binary
 - Could add pagination to API for performance
 - Could have user registration flow
+- Would not need to expose ports in prd docker-compose